Surgical Procedures: Surgery and Staging for Anal Cancer

 • Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.

-• Sentinel Lymph Node Biopsy: A radioactive or blue dye is injected near the cancerous tumor and is absorbed into the cells.
-Any lymph nodes with blue dye or radioactive material present are removed and sent for testing.
+• Sentinel Lymph Node Biopsy: A radioactive or blue dye is injected near the cancerous tumor and is absorbed by the cells.
+Any lymph nodes with blue dye are taken out and sent for testing.

-• Fine Needle Aspiration: A small sample of lymph node fluid and/or tissue is aspirated (removed) through a hollow needle.
+• Fine Needle Aspiration: A small sample of lymph node fluid and/or tissue is aspirated (removed) using a hollow needle.

-• Local Resection: Removal of the tumor, as well as a small amount of surrounding normal-appearing tissue.
-This is used in cases where the tumor is small and has not spread to other parts of the body.
+• Local Resection: Removal of the tumor, as well as a small amount of nearby healthy tissue.
+This is used when the tumor is small and has not spread to other parts of the body.
 Bowel control is not often affected using this method.

 • Abdominoperineal Resection (APR): Abdominal and anal incisions (cuts) are made to remove the anus, rectum, and sigmoid colon.
 A colostomy (opening in the belly where stool can exit the body) will be needed.
-The opening where the anus was will be closed with sutures.
-Lymph nodes may also be removed.
+The opening where the anus was will be closed with sutures (stitches).
+Lymph nodes may also be taken out.

 As with any surgery, there are risks and possible side effects.
 These can be: